yuunji707/iOSFetchExercise/README.md

 A SwiftUI-based iOS application that allows users to browse dessert recipes, view detailed meal information, save favorites, and discover random meals.
 This app demonstrates modern iOS development practices, including async/await for network calls, MVVM architecture, and SwiftUI for the user interface.

+## Requirements

+- Xcode 14.2 or later
+- iOS 16.0+ (Tested on iPhone 14 Pro simulator)

 ## Setup Instructions

 1. **Clone the repository**